mde/ejs/docs/CLI.md

-Geddy has a robust CLI tool to help you generate apps, run your tests, or play with your app in a console.
+Geddy has a robust CLI tool to help you generate apps, run tests or scripting tasks in your app, or interact with your app in a console.

-####Options:

-- `—environment, -e`: Environment to use
-- `—port, -p`: Port to connect server to
-- `—workers, -w`: Number of workers to use (default: 1)
-- `—debug, -d`: Sets the log level to output debug messages to console
-- `—jade, -j`: When generating views, use Jade templates(Default: EJS)
-- `—handle, -H`: When generating views, use Handlebars templates(Default: EJS)
-- `—mustache, -m`: When generating views, use Mustache templates(Default: EJS)
-- `—swig, -s`: When generating views, use Swig templates(Default: EJS)
-- `—version, -v`: Output the version of Geddy installed
-- `—help, -h`: Output the list of commands and options

 #### geddy

-`geddy` takes no arguments, it will run the geddy app in the current directory.
+Running the `geddy` command with no arguments will run the geddy app in the current directory.

 ```
 $ cd path/to/app